-You can use their CLI to create, build, test, and deploy your Ionic apps onto any platform.
+You can use their CLI to create, build, test, and deploy your Ionic apps on any platform.
 The framework has the Ionicons icon pack with hundreds of the most common app icons.
-And you can develop your apps by Live Reload because to compile and redeploy your app at every step of development is for chumps.
-And there are more useful features like deep linking, AoT Compiling, and a custom animations API.
+And you can develop your apps with Live Reload because compiling and redeploying your app at every step of development is for chumps.
+There are more useful features like deep linking, AoT Compiling, and a custom animation API.

 Ionic is framework-agnostic and has official support for React, Preact, Angular, and Vue, as well as for Web Components.

 Side Note: Protecting Your Ionic Source Code

 This hybrid mobile app framework has deep integration with modern Angular versions, including full-stack features like integration with the Angular CLI, router support, and code generation.
-It also includes integration with Vue via a community-developed plugin, which enables using the Vue CLI, Vuex, and other nice Vue.js features.
+It includes integration with Vue via a community-developed plugin, which enables using the Vue CLI, Vuex, and other nice Vue.js features.

 Well, mobile applications built with NativeScript are actually fully native apps and use the same APIs as if they were developed in Xcode or Android Studio.
-This means you get platform-native UI without WebViews and running with native performance.
+This means you get a platform-native UI without WebViews and native performance.

-Additionally, software developers can re-purpose third-party libraries from Cocoapods, Android Arsenal, Maven, and npm.js in their mobile applications without the need for wrappers.
+Additionally, software developers can repurpose third-party libraries from Cocoapods, Android Arsenal, Maven, and npm.js in their mobile applications without the need for wrappers.

 Side Note: Protecting Your NativeScript Source Code

 With the Quasar CLI, developers also benefit from additional features such as hot-reloading.
-One of the frameworks most praised benefits is its very thorough documentation and active community.
+One of the framework's most praised benefits is its very thorough documentation and active community.

 It's worth mentioning that Quasar is 100% free, open-source, and licensed under MIT.

-Powered by Progress Telerik (the same parent organization of NativeScript), it comes packed with dozens of ready-to-use widgets for jQuery, Angular, React, and Vue.
+Powered by Progress Telerik (the same parent organization as NativeScript).
+It comes packed with dozens of ready-to-use widgets for jQuery, Angular, React, and Vue.

 Among the most noteworthy Kendo UI clients, we find HP, NASA, and over 140,000 other companies across the world.
 It is definitely a hybrid app development framework to consider if you're looking for an enterprise-grade solution with dedicated support.

-Framework7 is a free and open-source mobile HTML framework to develop hybrid mobile apps, web apps, and progressive web apps (PWAs) with native look and feel.
+Framework7 is a free and open-source mobile HTML framework to develop hybrid mobile apps, web apps, and progressive web apps (PWAs) with a native look and feel.
 Plus, it can be paired with extra tools like Electron and NW.js, allowing you to build native desktop apps.

-As for its features, some of the most powerful Aurelia modules include metadata, dependency injection, binding, templating, and routing.
-Its ecosystem includes plugins for state management, internationalization and validation, as well as tools like a CLI, Chrome debugger, and VS Code plugin.
+Some of the most powerful Aurelia modules include metadata, dependency injection, binding, templating, and routing.
+Its ecosystem includes plugins for state management, internationalization, and validation, as well as tools like a CLI, Chrome debugger, and VS Code plugin.

 This hybrid mobile app framework is 100% free to use, open-source, and licensed under the MIT license.

-It also features a large collection of ready-to-use, responsive out-of-the-box components.
+It also features a large collection of ready-to-use, responsive, out-of-the-box components.

 This framework is very easy to use, flexible, has semantic markup components, and is free to use for commercial projects.

-For individual developers and freelancers, Ionic, Onsen UI or Framework7 will be a better choice - but, for enterprise applications, Ext JS leads the way.
+For individual developers and freelancers, Ionic, Onsen UI, or Framework7 will be a better choice - but, for enterprise applications, Ext JS leads the way.

 ExtJS scores highly against its competitors by providing a native look and feel across all of the platforms it supports.
-It helps create high-performance hybrid mobile apps with near-native experience and packs ready-to-use widgets with native look and feel for all leading platforms including iOS, Android, Windows Phone, and Blackberry.
+It helps create high-performance hybrid mobile apps with a near-native experience and packs ready-to-use widgets with a native look and feel for all leading platforms, including iOS, Android, Windows Phone, and Blackberry.

 Svelte Native is the youngest framework on this list for hybrid app development.
 With the Svelte framework quickly growing in popularity among web developers thanks to its simplicity, the mobile framework quickly followed in its footsteps.

-Svelte Native is powered by Svelte and NativeScript.
-So, while mobile app frameworks like React Native perform the bulk of their work on the actual mobile device, Svelte Native takes a new approach by shifting that work into a compile step at build time.
+While mobile app frameworks like React Native perform the bulk of their work on the actual mobile device, Svelte Native takes a new approach by shifting that work into a compile step at build time.

 Plus, rather than relying on techniques like virtual DOM diffing, Svelte creates code that updates native view widgets when the app's stage changes.

 Be aware that, since this framework is still in its early stages, you may experience some issues.
-And, who knows - maybe this will be the next big thing in hybrid mobile app development.
+And, who knows?
+Maybe this will be the next big thing in hybrid mobile app development.

 Xamarin is the top hybrid mobile app development framework.
-It saves your time regarding re-utilizing abilities, tools, teams and the best significant part is code.
-You can influence the array of Xamarin and Android APIs as well as design an amazing experience for glass with the Android SDK and GDK.
+It saves you time regarding re-utilizing abilities, tools, and teams, and the most significant part is the code.
+You can influence the array of Xamarin and Android APIs as well as design an amazing experience for Glass with the Android SDK and GDK.

 Hybrid app development has grown immensely over the past few years.
-It's no wonder that many development teams are opting-in for hybrid mobile apps instead of their native counterparts - they provide faster development, easier prototyping, and a reportedly better ROI.
+It's no wonder that many development teams are opting for hybrid mobile apps instead of their native counterparts - they provide faster development, easier prototyping, and a reportedly better ROI.

-If you're planning to develop a mobile application, choosing a hybrid app framework can also help you build apps for web and desktop more easily as a way to reach more customers.
+If you're planning to develop a mobile application, choosing a hybrid app framework can also help you build apps for the web and desktop more easily as a way to reach more customers.